 This will close in 0 seconds

-I offer psychotherapy services to adults of all ages and work with individuals navigating mood and anxiety disorders, trauma (individual, collective, intergenerational, historical), relationship concerns, grief and loss, spirituality, identity development, neurodivergence, sexuality, and gender.
+I offer psychotherapy services to adults of all ages and work with individuals navigating mood and anxiety disorders, trauma (individual, collective, intergenerational, historical), complex PTSD, relationship concerns, grief and loss, spirituality, identity development, neurodivergence, sexuality, and gender.

 I incorporate the following treatment approaches in my work: